yahoo/HaloDB/README.md

             // Open a db with default options.
             HaloDBOptions options = new HaloDBOptions();

-            // size of each data file size will be 1GB. options.setMaxFileSize(1024 * 1024 * 1024);
+            // size of each data file will be 1GB. options.setMaxFileSize(1024 * 1024 * 1024);

             // the threshold at which page cache is synced to disk.